top of page

 Reception of Divine Light in Christ’s Transfiguration (June 2022)

 About the mosaic of the Transfiguration at Daphni, an eleventh-century monastery near Athens.
-Moving from this specific example, I interpret why the three men arrayed below Christ's exalted form react so differently to God's light and voice, and what this says about the relationship between fear, faith and mediating love.
+I interpret why the three men arrayed below Christ's exalted form react so differently to God's light and voice, and what this says about the relationship between fear, faith and mediating love.

 Written for Art History 208A: Abject Subjects and Divine Anamorphosis in Byzantine Art, taught by Bissera Pentcheva.